 - Have students take notes collaboratively.
 A shared Google doc is a great way to have students collaboratively take notes that they can easily share.

 - Don't change group composition too often.
 Some students have reported not enjoying breakout rooms because they are not able to get to know their classmates when instructors randomly assign new groups each time.
-Consider the frequency of class sessions, course size, goals and objectives when setting or mixing up groups.
+Consider the frequency of class sessions, course size, goals, and objectives when setting or mixing up groups.

 - Consider if you will monitor group discussions.
-As host, you can move freely between breakout rooms, but can only be in one room at a time.
+As a host, you can move freely between breakout rooms, but can only be in one room at a time.
 Circulate through the rooms checking in with the students.
 Or you may prefer to turn off your microphone and video and simply observe.